 For more information contact:

-Departments use Departmental Requisitions to request that Purchasing Services initiate purchases of goods and services.
+Departments use Requisitions to request that Purchasing Services initiate purchases of goods and services.

-- Initiate acquisition of goods and services by purchase order or contract.
+- Initiate acquisition of goods and services by purchase order.

-- Initiate acquisition of nonemployee labor for services subject to prevailing wages (e.g., carpentry, electrical, plumbing), unless Purchasing Services provides authorization for a policy exception.
-See BPPM 70.07.
+- Initiate acquisition of nonemployee labor for services subject to prevailing wage law (e.g., carpentry, electrical, plumbing), unless Purchasing Services provides authorization for a policy exception.

 - Request payment of an invoice for goods or services ordered without authorization by exception to policy.
 See BPPM 70.20.

-Purchasing Services conducts most purchasing transactions over $10,000, except transactions for commodities purchased through Facilities Services, Operations.
-See Purchases Through Facilities Services, Operations below.
+Purchasing Services conducts most purchasing transactions over $10,000, except transactions for commodities purchased through Facilities Services.
+See Purchases Through Facilities Services.

-Departments are encouraged to conduct purchasing transactions up to $10,000 through direct buy purchasing methods, except transactions for commodities which must be purchased through Facilities Services, Operations and for capitalized equipment.
-See Purchases Through Facilities Services, Operations below regarding commodities and BPPM 20.50 regarding capitalized equipment.
+Departments are encouraged to conduct purchasing transactions up to $10,000 through direct buy purchasing methods, except transactions for commodities that must be purchased through Facilities Services and for capitalized equipment above the $10,000 direct buy threshold.
+Purchases below $10,000 for capitalized equipment are still subject to the additional approval requirements outlined in Table 1 and may be made by department placed purchase orders using the appropriate capital equipment spend category for such.
+See Purchases Through Facilities Services regarding commodities and BPPM 20.50 regarding capitalized equipment.

 Ordering Department Responsibilities